Security-Onion-Solutions/securityonion-docs/mom.rst

 Add additional subgrids as your Security Onion Pro license allows, and then click the green checkmark to save the configuration.

-The configuration will be applied at the next 15-minute interval or you can apply it immediately by clicking the ``SYNCHRONIZE GRID`` button under the ``Options`` menu.
+The configuration will be applied at the next 15-minute interval or you can apply it immediately on the MoM grid by clicking the ``SYNCHRONIZE GRID`` button under the ``Options`` menu.

 Licensing
 ---------